usememos/dotcom/content/blog/choosing-a-storage-for-your-resource.md

 published_at: 2023/6/24 10:30:00
 ---

-In memos v0.12.0, we introduces a new feature for saving resources into local file system, which means that there are now three storage options available: database, S3, and local storage.
+In Memos v0.12.0, we introduces a new feature for saving resources into local file system, which means that there are now three storage options available: database, S3, and local storage.
 Each option has its own advantages and disadvantages, and choosing the right one depends on your specific needs.

 ## Database storage